NickGrunert/master-thesis/modules/03_truth_compare.typ

     Subsequent to the completion of the task of manually creating the scores, as delineated in the preceding section, this section will briefly detail the process of reducing and overhauling the code while refactoring.
     Despite the absence of a fundamental shift in the overarching concept, certain components have undergone an adaptation process, incorporating the utilization of library functions and well-established algorithms, as well as finding and fixing errors which become appearant in comparison.

-    Constraining the matching of generated segments and ground truth segments to being strictly 1-to-1 is essentially equivalent to using the Hungarian Matching Algorithm @hungarian1.
+    Constraining the matching of generated segments and ground truth segments to being strictly 1-to-1 is essentially equivalent to using the #abr("HMA"), also called the Kuhn-Munkres algorithm @hungarian1.
     The necessity of maintaining a list to precisely match each surface with a single ground truth segment, with the intention of subsequently selecting the most suitable one, will be rendered obsolete.
-    The Hungarian algorithm is a computational optimization technique that addresses the assignment problem in polynomial time.
+    The #abr("HMA") is a computational optimization technique that addresses the assignment problem in polynomial time.
     It can be utilized to identify the optimal assignment of generated segments to ground truth segments by cost minimization @hungarian2.
     A two-dimensional matrix of size $n*m$ is employed, wherein $n$ denotes the number of predicted segments and $m$ signifies the number of segments in the ground truth data.
-This matrix contains all IOU values.
+This matrix contains all #abr("IoU") values.
     The algorithm's function is to calculate the optimal matching pairs between the two sets of segments.
-    Therefore, the IOU matrix is simply inverted so that the task becomes minimizing, since typically, an IOU would need to be maximized.
+    Therefore, the #abr("IoU") matrix is simply inverted so that the task becomes minimizing, since typically, an #abr("IoU") would need to be maximized.

-    The Hungarian algorithm aligns with our objectives, demonstrating enhanced optimization compared to the self-implementation approach due to its status as established library code.
+    The #abr("HMA") aligns with our objectives, demonstrating enhanced optimization compared to the self-implementation approach due to its status as established library code.
     Additionally, the algorithm inherently produces surfaces that have not been mapped.
     These surfaces may not align with any truth segments, or may be outscored by other surfaces.
     The availability of these surfaces facilitates effective visualization of the cases, thereby enabling subsequent evaluation.

     #heading(depth: 5, numbering: none, bookmarked: false)[Comparison]
     The scoring function remains relatively stable.
-    The calculation of precision and recall remains unchanged; however, the calculation of #abr("TP"), #abr("FP"), and #abr("FN") is now performed using the matches from the Hungarian algorithm directly as well as the unmatched segments.
+    The calculation of precision and recall remains unchanged; however, the calculation of #abr("TP"), #abr("FP"), and #abr("FN") is now performed using the matches from the #abr("HMA") directly as well as the unmatched segments.

     #subpar.grid(
       columns: 1,